A newly discovered tree frog has been named after Prince Charles in recognition of his charity work to protect its rainforest home.

 Hyloscirtus princecharlesi, or the Prince Charles stream tree frog, was discovered by Dr. Luis A. Coloma in 2008 among specimens collected for a museum.
 A subsequent expedition in the Cotacachi-Cayapas National Park, Ecuador, found a small number of the frogs after areas of the forest were cleared for agriculture.
 Two juvenile frogs are now being raised in captivity as part of the Amphibian Ark project in the hope they will breed and eventually boost populations in the wild.

 Unfortunately, Prince Charles does not have a very good reputation when it comes to looking after amphibious pets.
-In the film Flushed Away – one of the few really great productions to come out of Dreamworks Animation alongside Chicken Run and How to Train Your Dragon – the plot hinges on royal preferment of a mouse over a toad.
+In the film Flushed Away – one of the great productions to come out of Dreamworks Animation alongside Chicken Run and How to Train Your Dragon – the plot hinges on royal preferment of a mouse over a toad.

 This very British film, released in 2006, follows the antics of Roddy St. James, a posh pet mouse who lives in Kensington.
 While his owner is away on holiday Roddy amuses himself all alone the house.
 When a sewer rat named Sid pops out of the sink and decides to stay, especially as England are playing against Germany in the final of the World Cup, Roddy schemes to lure him into the “Jacuzzi”, which is actually the toilet.